 Rebecca Williams is our childcare worker at Christ the Redeemer.
 She has worked in children's ministries for 8 years, both in Davis and in the Redding area.
 She currently studies at UC Davis as a double major in Human Development and Spanish.
 She is Livescan approved and Safe Ministry accredited.
 Rebecca loves her work with children and can't wait to see yours this Sunday at 4!

 Christ the Redeemer was started by dedicated followers of Christ who are Davis residents.
 We have a desire to build a faithful community for Christ in Davis, and we strive to do that by serving the local community.
-We regularly participate in the Davis Farmer's Market on Saturday mornings.
 Several of our families are active in the Yolo County Foster System, and we support the entire system through prayer, donations, and sponsorship of their annual Christmas celebration.
 Recently, we supported the running community as a vendor at the Davis Moonlight Run and had a great time cheering Davis residents in their accomplishments on the race courses!

 Globally, we support Christians around the world through prayer, and one of the highlights of our year is Operation Christmas Child.
 One Sunday is early November we gather together to pack shoe boxes with gifts that are delivered worldwide to children who might not otherwise receive a Christmas gift.
 We will advertise the time of the event when scheduled - feel free to join us this year!